RyotaHirano/vue_instagram_gallery/README.md

-# vue instagram gallery mock
+# vue instagram gallery
-vue.js + Instagram PhotoGallery Mock.
+vue.js + Instagram PhotoGallery.

 ### How to use